ddeutils/ddedocs/docs/daily-work.md

 ### Midday: Deep Dive into Core Responsibilities

-Tackling Data and Quality Issues: Data engineers meticulously address data discrepancies, ensuring accuracy and consistency.
+#### Tackling Data and Quality Issues

+Data engineers meticulously address data discrepancies, ensuring accuracy and consistency.
 This includes cleansing data, resolving duplicate records, and rectifying format discrepancies, thereby upholding the data’s integrity for reliable analysis.

-Aligning with Business Requirements: A significant part of the day involves translating business questions and requirements into technical specifications.
+#### Aligning with Business Requirements

+A significant part of the day involves translating business questions and requirements into technical specifications.
 This close collaboration with stakeholders ensures that the data infrastructure and processes align with business objectives, facilitating data-driven decision-making.

-Building and Optimizing ETL Processes: Designing and refining ETL processes to automate the flow of data through the pipeline is a core task.
+#### Building and Optimizing ETL Processes

+Designing and refining ETL processes to automate the flow of data through the pipeline is a core task.
 This involves coding, testing, and deploying processes that extract data from diverse sources, transform it into a structured format, and load it into a data warehouse or lake for analysis.